2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Philosophy & Religious Studies at Stony Brook University

-Hunter College came in at #18 in this year’s edition of the Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the large city of New York, Hunter is a public college with a fairly large student population.
+Hunter College ranked #18 on this year’s Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the city of New York, Hunter is a public school with a fairly large student population.

 About 64% of the students majoring in philosophy and religious studies at the school are women while 36% are male.